 What do I need for walking the Camino de Santiago?

-The only special thing you need for the Camino de Santiago is a Credential – a printed book or spreadsheet with pilgrim’s data (name, country, birth date, etc) and empty spaces for stamps.
+The only special thing you need for the Camino de Santiago is a Credential – a printed book or spreadsheet with pilgrim information (name, country, birth date, etc) and empty spaces for stamps.
 In this book, you collect stamps from albergues, churches, restaurants, and bars on the route.
-At the end of the Camino in Santiago de Compostela you’ll need your Creential with stamps in order to get the Compostela, a certificate that is granted for completing the Camino.
+At the end of the Camino in Santiago de Compostela you’ll need your Creential with stamps to get the Compostela, a certificate that is granted for completing the Camino.
 The Credential is compulsory to have if you want to stay in public (municipal) albergues as well.

 How much does it cost to walk the Camino?